LedgerHQ/app-stellar/README.md

 ## Testing

-The `./test` directory contains files for testing the xdr transanction parser.
-To build and execute the test run `./test.sh`.
+The `./test` directory contains files for testing the xdr transanction parser and some printing utilities.
+To build and execute the tests run `./test.sh`.

 ### XDR parsing

 When a transaction is to be signed it is sent to the device as an [XDR](https://tools.ietf.org/html/rfc1832) serialized binary object.
 To show the transaction details to the user on the device this binary object must be read.
 This is done by a purpose-built parser shipped with this app.
-The parser supports only simple payment transactions.
-Other types of transaction should be signed by sending the transaction hash.
+The parser currently supports single operation transactions where the operation is one of createAccount, payment, changeTrust, and managerOffer.
+Other types of transactions should be signed by sending the transaction hash.

 ## Key pair validation